aluedtke7/shoppinglist/README.md

 ### Compile / run Shoppinglist

-I assume, that Flutter is installed on your machine and that `flutter doctor` doesn't show errors for the platform you're using.
+I assume that Flutter is installed on your machine and that `flutter doctor` doesn't show errors for the platform you're using.

 1. run `flutter gen-l10n` to compile the localization files
 2. run **`flutter run`** to start the application
 3. click on the settings icon to open the PocketBase connection dialog and enter the url of the PocketBase server (typically http://localhost:8090)
-4. to create i.e. an Android app, run **`flutter build apk`**.
+4. to create i.e., an Android app, run **`flutter build apk`**.
 Please use a *real* ip-address and **not** localhost! (see also note below)
-5. inside the app, login with email and password of a user that you created on the PocketBase admin page
+5. inside the app, login with the email and password of a user that you created on the PocketBase admin page

 That's it.
 Have fun and go shopping!

 > **Important**
 >
-> If you run PocketBase locally and want to access it i.e. from the Android Emulator, you need to start
+> If you run PocketBase locally and want to access it, i.e. from the Android Emulator, you need to start
 > PocketBase like this:
 >
 > `> pocketbase serve --http 0.0.0.0:8090`
 >
-> This ensures, that PocketBase will listen on all addresses.
+> This ensures that PocketBase will listen on all addresses.
 Furthermore, you need to set the
 > connection url with the correct ip-address of your host machine like `http://192.168.0.52:8090`.
 > The address depends on your network, and you should look it up with tools like `ip a`,
 > `ipconfig` or `ifconfig`.